kubeflow/pipelines/backend/src/apiserver/visualization/README.md

 This document describes the architecture of python based visualizations, development guidelines to contribute new predefined visualizations to the Kubeflow Pipelines project, and current limitations.
-For information about using Python based visualizations please visit the [documentation page](https://www.kubeflow.org/docs/pipelines/sdk/python-based-visualizations).
+Python based visualizations are a new method of generating visualizations within Kubeflow Pipelines that allow for rapid development, experimentation, and customizability when visualizing results.
+For information about Python based visualizations and how to use them, please visit the [documentation page](https://www.kubeflow.org/docs/pipelines/sdk/python-based-visualizations).
 Please check the [developer guidelines](https://github.com/kubeflow/pipelines/blob/master/developer_guide.md) for additional development guidelines.